hzhao1230/matlab-comsol-2d-ac/README.md

 3. Dimension_to_pixel ratio (nm/pixel).
 Conversion between physical and image sizes
 4. IP1/IP2: user defined interphase thicknesses
 5. Volume fraction: imposed volume fractin of nanophase
+6. (optional) To disable extrinsic interphase (short molecules layer), change commented section in comsol_create_material.m
+7. (optional, by commenting or uncommenting plot_results) experimental data of the sample

 #Check before running:
 1. User defined input: values and data that are specific to current sample or model